 Internship: Students interested in gaining practical experience within the criminal justice field should complete CCJ 5946 Internship in Criminal Justice.

-Students must select three additional elective courses (9 credits).
+Students must select two additional elective courses (6 credits).
 These courses may be taken outside of criminal justice if no credits have been transferred in from another degree program or included in a joint degree program.
 All courses taken from outside fields must be relevant to criminal justice and approved by the graduate director.
 All elective credits must be earned at the graduate level (i.e., course numbers of 5000 and higher).